How to Generate Self-Signed Code Signing Certificate?

 Here’s how this command will look in Windows PowerShell:

-Once the new certificate is generated by following this command, you have an option to add this self-signed certificate as a trusted certificate authority for your network.
-To do this, you can go to Microsoft Management Console (type mmc.exe in RUN).
+Once the new certificate is generated by following this command, you can add this self-signed certificate as a trusted certificate authority for your network.
+You can go to Microsoft Management Console (type mmc.exe in RUN) to do this.

-After you have accessed the same, now copy your self-signed certificate from your personal folder and paste it into the folders named Certificates.
+After you have accessed the same, copy your self-signed certificate from your folder and paste it into the Certificates folder.
 You will find this folder under the Trusted Root Certificate Authority.
-With that, the process of generating a self-signed code signing certificate completes.
+With that, the process of generating a self-signed code signing certificate is completed.

 Why Use Code Signing Certificates from Respected CAs?

-When publishing your software online, it’s obligatory to get your executable codes and software signed by a trusted and respected certificate authority.
-If you use the self-generated code signing certificate, it’ll alert users that the software is from an unknown source as seen in the image above.
+When publishing your software online, getting your executable codes and software signed by a trusted and respected certificate authority is obligatory.
+Using the self-generated code signing certificate will alert users that the software is from an unknown source, as seen in the image above.

 Today, no user likes to see that the software they want to use is from an unknown source, and due to this, many will abandon the installation.
-Thus, if you want users to get a surety that the software is from a trusted and verified publisher, obtaining the Code Signing Certificate from a reliable CA becomes necessary.
+Thus, if you want users to know that the software is from a trusted and verified publisher, obtaining the Code Signing Certificate from a reliable CA becomes necessary.

 Final Verdict

-Generating self-signed certificates is useful in only certain cases such as using it for internal testing purposes.
+Generating self-signed certificates is applicable only in some instances, such as when using them for internal testing.
 Doing so helps you make your executables appear trusted on any particular system by deploying the certificate in Windows before the software is installed.

 In a nutshell, self-signed certificates are only useful for securing executables internally and should only be generated with that purpose in mind.